isabella232/sfcc-helpcenter/content/md/cartridge-configuration/03-products-filter-configuration.md

 ![Connector configuration](../img/sfcc-cartridge-PIM-status-synchro.png)

-This configuration will allow you to plug the PIM product status
+This configuration will allow you to map the PIM product status
 ![PIM configuration](../img/sfcc-cartridge-PIM-status-set.png)
 to the SalesForce online status:
 ![SalesForce configuration](../img/sfcc-cartridge-sf-onlineStatus.png)